nexient-llc/depr-tf-azurerm-module-mssql_server/README.md

 ## Overview

-This terraform module will provision a MS SQL database server and all its dependencies
+This terraform module will provision a MS SQL database server and an optional extended audit policy.
+This module depends on the below mentioned resources which must be existing at the time of creation of this module.
+- Resource Group
+- Storage Account (for extended audit policy)

 ## Pre-Commit hooks